AvionShea/JustBreathe/README.md

 # Just Breathe

-Visualizer that assist users with de-stressing.
+Visualizer that assists users with de-stressing.

 ## Table of contents